cocoa-xu/pam_wordle/README.md

 auth    sufficient   pam_wordle.so
 ```

-pam loads the modules in the order of their position in the `/etc/pam.d/sudo` file, i.e., if you put the `pam_wordle.so`
+pam loads the modules in the order of their positions in the `/etc/pam.d/sudo` file, i.e., if you put the `pam_wordle.so`
-at the first line, then pam will first try to use this module to do authentication.
+in the first line, then pam will first try to use this module to do the authentication.

 If you failed to figure out the correct word, pam will continue to use other modules (e.g., fallback to password).